Demystify Transformers & Convolutions in Modern Image Deep Networks: Conclusion

-In this study, we conducted a comparison of popular Spatial Token Mixers (STMs) within vision backbones, establishing a unified setting to isolate the impact of network engineering techniques.
-Through the distillation of successful network engineering strategies and the creation of a unified architecture via ablation studies, we integrate five representative STMs for thorough comparison.
-A series of experiments encompassing both upstream and downstream tasks are executed to scrutinize the influence of inductive bias on deep model learning.
-Our findings underscore the following key points: (i) the contribution of network engineering design is paramount to achieving performance gains, emphasizing the importance of thoughtful architecture choices; (ii) certain STMs, even those considered relatively early, can attain state-of-the-art performance when coupled with modern design principles.

-This work endeavors to serve as a well-optimized platform for the development of new vision backbones, particularly those integrating advanced spatial feature aggregation mechanisms.
-The downstream task results and nuanced analyses yield valuable insights for practitioners, aiding them in the judicious selection of suitable backbones for their specific applications.
-While our study offers comprehensive insights, we acknowledge certain limitations and outline directions for future research.
-Our forthcoming work will focus on evaluating STMs within larger models and diverse datasets to bolster generalizability and robustness.
-Additionally, we plan to broaden the evaluation scope, encompassing a diverse range of downstream tasks, to provide a more thorough understanding of STM performance across various applications.
+In this study, we compare popular Spatial Token Mixers (STMs) within vision backbones by establishing a unified setting to isolate the impact of network engineering techniques.
+Through ablation studies, we distill successful network engineering strategies and formulate a unified architecture, integrating five representative STMs for thorough comparison.
+Our experiments, encompassing both upstream and downstream tasks, scrutinize the influence of inductive bias on modern image deep networks.
+Our key findings are as follows: (i) network engineering design is crucial for achieving performance gains, emphasizing the importance of thoughtful architecture choices; (ii) certain STMs, even those considered relatively early, can achieve state-of-the-art performance when coupled with modern design principles.
+This work aims to provide guidelines for developing new vision backbones, particularly those integrating advanced spatial feature aggregation mechanisms.
+The results and analyses of the compared STMs offer valuable insights for practitioners, aiding in the judicious selection of suitable backbones for specific applications.